This article was updated on June 21, 2021

 - There's no need to build an audience - Unlike Facebook, Instagram, or Twitter, businesses on Nextdoor don’t need to “attract” followers.
 Once you set up a free Business Page and sign up as a Neighborhood Sponsor, your posts will reach the communities you target.

-- Nextdoor users are verified residents – Most social media sites don’t require users to use their real names or locations, but in order to join Nextdoor, neighbors have to be able to prove they really live there.
+- Nextdoor users are registered residents – Most social media sites don’t require users to use their real names or locations, but in order to join Nextdoor, neighbors have to be able to prove they really live there.
 That means your Nextdoor posts always reach an audience that’s likely to be interested in them (and in working with you).

 Urge Clients to Sell Before Property Values Drop